lawrennd/old_talks/_ml/includes/or-control-econometrics-statistics-ml.md

 		* Driven by different motivations
 		* Arrive at different solutions
 }
-\notes{Different academic fields are born in different eras, driven by different motivations and arrive at different solutions.}
+\notes{Different academic fields are born in different eras, driven by different motivations and arrive at different solutions.
+For example, both Operations Research and Control emerged from the Second World War.
+Operations Research, the science of decision making, driven by the need for improved logistics and supply chain.
+Control emerged from cybernetics, a field that was driven in the by researchers who had been involved in radar and decryption [@Wiener:cybernetics48;@Husband:mechanicalmind08].
+The UK artificial intelligence community had similar origins [@Copeland:colossus06].}

 \newslide{Tribalism Can be Good}
 \slides{